ULL-ESIT-DMSI/learning-hello-vue-3/README.md

 </template>
 ```

-The Composition API is centered around declaring reactive state variables directly in a function scope, and composing state from multiple functions together to handle complexity.
+The Composition API is centered around

+- declaring reactive state variables directly in a function scope, and
+- composing state from multiple functions together to handle complexity.

-It is more free-form, and requires understanding of how reactivity works in Vue to be used effectively.
+Requires understanding of how reactivity works in Vue to be used effectively.
 In return, its flexibility enables more powerful patterns for organizing and reusing logic.

 ## vite.config.js

-When running vite from the command line, Vite will automatically try to resolve a config file named vite.config.js inside project root.
+When running vite from the command line,
+Vite will automatically try to resolve a config file named `vite.config.js` inside project root.
 <https://vitejs.dev/config/>

 ```js